-Finally!
-A homemade pomade without all the parabens, formaldehyde, and fragrance in commercial pomades.
+Homemade pomade skips the parabens, formaldehyde, and fragrance of commercial pomades.
 Just a simple, natural, non-greasy hair texturizer!

 It seems like I’m always doing something different with my hair.

 From long and wavy to short and layered, I absolutely love to try new things.
 Currently, I’m sporting a long pixie cut, which means I have to use a texturing product or I’ll end up looking like my toddler.